freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 The current set of patches for this project can be found on [GitHub](https://github.com/arichardson/freebsd/tree/crossbuild-aug2018).
-With the current prototype it is possible to compile both world and kernel for archictures that use clang and for MIPS64.
+With the current prototype it is possible to compile both world and kernel for architectures that use clang and for MIPS64.
 However, some options such as LOCALES are not supported yet and require further changes before the bootstrap tools can be built on Linux/macOS.